OvleLab/ovlelab/README.md

 ## 🌟 About Ovle Lab

-Ovlo Lab is dedicated to supporting the blockchain ecosystem by curating and providing detailed information on early-stage projects.
+Ovle Lab is dedicated to supporting the blockchain ecosystem by curating and providing detailed information on early-stage projects.
 We help users navigate the complex landscape of decentralized finance (DeFi), smart contracts, and other blockchain technologies by offering clear, accessible guides and resources.

 ### What We Do: